jsoverson/shift-interpreter/readme.md

 ### interpret/intrepretSource(src, context)

-### interpretTree(src, context)
+### interpretTree(ast, context)

-These methods runs the source (or AST), with the optional context, and returns the result of execution.
+These methods run the source (or AST), with the optional context, and return the result of execution.
 These are convenience methods exposed for rapid testing and are not the main use of the library.
 If you find your use case covered with these, you probably want another tool (or `eval`)

 ### Interpreter(options)